Chicken Wings (comic)

 Chicken Wings is an aviation-related comic series that is published as a webcomic as well as a regular comic strip in various aviation magazines around the world.
 It was created by brothers Michael Strasser and Stefan Strasser in late 2001.
 Since 2004 a weekly strip is being published regularly on their website.
+As of 2025, the comic has deviated from its normal weekly schedule and has only been updated periodically.

 The comic is especially popular among people who have some relation with or affinity to this particular industry, from pilots over airline personnel to modelers or flight simmers.
 As the artists try to appeal to this niche market of aviation fans, a few of the jokes are hard to understand or simply not funny for outsiders.

 The creators

 Michael Strasser is a helicopter pilot and flight instructor who lives and works in California.
 His brother Stefan Strasser is a cartoonist and illustrator who lives in Vienna.
-Together they combine the background knowledge and artistic skills needed for this project.

-Characters

-Many characters are based on one or more real life persons.
-E.g. "Captain Ed" is based on the airline captain/author Ed Owen (Your Captain Speaking) and the name "Chuck" was inspired by Chuck Aaron, currently the only helicopter aerobatics pilot in the USA.